PACE-challenge/pacechallenge.org/2019/htd/htd_exact.md

 Larger numbers in the filename should (as a rule of thumb) correspond to harder instances.
 The odd instances are public and the even instances will be provided later (secret).

-For verification purposes, we also publish the sha1sum of the public archives:
+For verification purposes, we also publish the sha1sum of the public archive:

 SHA1 sum | filename
 --- | ---
 478afc600c11f98b20c969ecd5ff4a1badbabebc  | pace2019-htd-exact-public.tar.bz2

+For individual files we refer to [Download SHA1 sums](/files/pace2019-htd-exact-public-shasums.txt)

 ### Evaluation
 - timeout: 30 minutes per instance